GeniusGeeek/fastapi-starter-boiler-plate/README.md

 ```bash
 pip3 install alembic
 ```
 5. Install other Requirements (note: if you have errors in installing any of the requirements you may either remove version specification or use a VPN.
-You may also comment out the package if it is not a core FastAPI)
+You may also comment out the package if it is not a core FastAPI Package)
 ```bash
 pip3 install -r requirements.txt
 ```